cudmore/triggercamera/docs/docs/index.md

 Arduino code is provided in [/arduino][arduino_code].
 This code uses an Arduino Teensy as a 'pass through' device, receiving 5V TTL pulses and passing them along to the Raspberry Pi at 3.5V.
 The Arduino code will also [simulate a microscope][bSimulateScope], sending triggers for 'trial' and 'frame'.

-See [this blog post](platformio_blog) on installing and configuring PlatformIO and an Arduino on a Raspberry Pi.
+See [this blog post][platformio_blog] on installing and configuring PlatformIO and an Arduino on a Raspberry Pi.

 Once PlatformIO is installed and configured, upload code to an Arduino using